metabase/metabase/docs/troubleshooting-guide/metabot.md

 ### Metabot does not answer on Slack or it's offline

-The Metabase server needs to have inbound and outbound connection for Slack to connect to the Metabot APIs so it can answer your question.
-You can keep Metabase completely isolated from the outside world and provide Metabot the possibility of connecting to your Slack workspace by using a Proxy server which needs to support SOCKS protocol and websockets.
+The Metabase server uses Websockets to connect to Slack to answer your question.
+You can keep Metabase completely isolated from the outside world and provide Metabot the possibility of connecting to your Slack workspace by using a Proxy server but it needs to support websockets.

 Remember that Metabase supports connecting through a proxy by passing variables to the java command like:
 `java -Dhttps.proxyHost=[your proxy's hostname] -Dhttps.proxyPort=[your proxy's port] -jar metabase.jar`

+Please refer to Slack's help regarding connectivity in their [help center](https://slack.com/intl/en-dk/help/articles/360001603387-Manage-Slack-connection-issues)